KonstantinHebenstreit/LegoBricks/LegoBricksMarkdown/Fastai Lego Bricks identification.md

 That looks reasonably good.
 The train_loss is still higher than the valid_loss, so the model is still underfitting, but an error rate of 2.7% is good enough for now.
 Let's see if resnet50 will perform better...

 ## Resnet 50
+For this comparisson the same parameters (cycles, learning rates) are used on Resnet 50.

 ```python
 learn = cnn_learner(data, models.resnet50, metrics=error_rate)